-As a busy business owner, you might wonder which platform is best to showcase your business or services.
+As a business owner, you might wonder which platform is best to showcase your business or services.
 You only have so much time, so you’ll want to spend it where you’ll get results.
 My rule of thumb is, if you have something people are searching for, then you should use Pinterest for business!

-Why is Pinterest so amazing for Business?
+Why use Pinterest for Business?

 Using Pinterest for Business Will Help You Reach Your Audience and Your Goals